Thermodynamic Limit and Dispersive Regularisation in Matrix Models: Analysis of scenarios

+As discussed above, a dispersive shock in the order parameter develops for values of the couplings such that the density of free energy admits multiple stationary points.
+Hence, the signature of the discriminant of the cubic in Eq. \eqref{interpu} determines a necessary condition for the occurrence of a dispersive shock and therefore a phase transition.
+We now focus on the different scenarios in regimes where the discriminant $\Delta$ is positive and the Eq. \eqref{interpu} admits three real and distinct solutions.
+In particular, different cases need to be considered depending on whether the coefficients of the cubic equation \eqref{interpu} are negative or positive.
+Necessarily, in order to ensure convergence of the integral \eqref{partition}, it is $T_{6} < 0$.
+Hence, we have four distinct cases, depending on the signs of the coefficient $1- 2T_{2}$ and $-12T_{4}$ in Eq.~\eqref{interpu}.\\

+{\bf Scenario 1: $T_2 < 1/2$ and $T_4 > 0$.} \\ This choice corresponds to the case analysed in~\cite{jurkiewicz,jurkiewicz2}, hence it allows for a direct comparison.
+As by definition $u(x)\geq 0$, only non negative branches of $u(x)$ correspond to admissible states of the system.
+In fact, in both Figs. \ref{fig:mixC} and \ref{fig:mixD}, the three branches of the cubic which correspond to stationary points of the free energy are positive.\\

-Fig.~\ref{fig:mix2} shows two examples where $T_2>1/2$, with $T_4<0$ (Fig.~\ref{fig:mix2A} and Fig.~\ref{fig:mix2B}) and $T_4>0$ (Fig.~\ref{fig:mix2C} and Fig.~\ref{fig:mix2D}).
-In both cases the solution to Eq.~\eqref{interpu} is three-valued but one root associated to a local minimum is negative and therefore does not correspond to a state of the system (by definition $u \geq 0$).
-However, two concurrent states, although of different nature, one stable and one unstable, underlie a dispersive shock.
-Notice that for $x>0$ solution to Eq.~\eqref{interpu} has one non negative branch only.
+{\bf Scenario 2: $T_2 > 1/2$ and $T_4<0$.} \\ In this case, as illustrated for example in Fig. \ref{fig:mix2}, the solution to Eq.~\eqref{interpu}, shown in Fig. \ref{fig:mix2A}, it is three-valued but one root, associated to a local minimum, is negative and therefore does not correspond to a state of the system.
+However, two concurrent states, although of different nature, one stable and one unstable, underlie a dispersive shock, shown in Fig. \ref{fig:mix2B}.
+Notice that for $x>0$ the solution to Eq.~\eqref{interpu} has one non negative branch only.
 Nonetheless, $u(x)$ develops a dispersive shock profile at positive $x$, although this is originated by a catastrophe located at $x<0$.
-In both scenarios the solution to Eq.~\eqref{interpu} is multivalued with two non negative branches for a small interval of negative values of $x$.
-It is therefore natural to study cases where the cubic solution is multivalued but only one branch is positive and therefore only one solution corresponds to a state that is accessible by the system.
-Such a case is shown in Fig.~\ref{fig:onepos}, where the the solution of the recurrence equation~\eqref{eqrecurrenceU} converges to the cubic solution and no dispersive shocks occur.
-The above analysis suggests that the dispersive regularisation in the form of a dispersive shock of the order parameter is related to the existence of {\it accessible} (meta-)stable/unstable states.
-In particular, the behaviour of the order parameter, specifically the form of the envelope, appears to be highly sensitive to the choice of the parameters $T_{2k}$.
-For instance, Fig.~\ref{fig:mixC}, \ref{fig:mixD}, \ref{fig:mix2B} and~\ref{fig:mix2D} show a dispersive shock whose envelope displays very distinctive features which require further investigations.
+The solution to Eq.~\eqref{interpu} is multivalued with two non negative branches for a small interval of negative values of $x$. \\

+{\bf Scenario 3: $T_2>1/2$ and $T_4>0$.} Similarly to Case 2, $u(x)$ has only one positive solution for $x>0$ (see Fig. \ref{fig:mix2C}) and as shown in Fig. \ref{fig:mix2D}, a dispersive shock arises in correspondence of two non negative roots for negative $x$.